"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 \subsubsection{Less DoFs for a Comparable Quality}

-Furthermore, to disclaim eventual remarks that it might be true that the ``a posteriori'' technique is more accurate w.r.t. an ``a posteriori'' but at some efficiency cost in terms of velocity, we have compared in Figure \ref{Fig:Sod_MoodVSnoMood_meshes} the approximations obtained by the ``a posteriori'' technique on $50$ and $100$ cells and compared it to the pure RPJ scheme without MOOD on $100$ cells.
-The resulting observation is extremely interesting as we can obtain a more detailed result with the coarser mesh and the proposed method compared to the extremly dissipative solution of the pure GPJ without the novel limiting strategy.
+To disclaim eventual remarks that it might be true that the ``a posteriori'' technique is more accurate w.r.t. an ``a priori'', but at some efficiency cost in terms of velocitywe have compared in Figure \ref{Fig:Sod_MoodVSnoMood_meshes}

+the approximations obtained by the ``a posteriori'' technique on $50$ and $100$ cells and compared it to the pure RPJ scheme without MOOD on $100$ cells.
+The resulting observation is extremely interesting as we can obtain a more detailed result with the coarser mesh and the proposed method compared to the extremely dissipative solution of the pure GPJ without the novel limiting strategy.